-Led by partner Tim Lethbridge, our team has extensive experience in drafting employment contracts and policies, advising on enterprise bargaining agreements, and managing award disputes and investigations.
+Our team has extensive experience in drafting employment contracts and policies, advising on enterprise bargaining agreements, and managing award disputes and investigations.
 We’ve represented clients in all the relevant courts and tribunals.
-Tim is an experienced litigator and also advises on OH&S matters.

-Tim regularly provides advice on effectively managing workplace disputes in Federal and State jurisdictions, particularly in unfair dismissal, general protections and contractual benefits claims.
-In particular he advises clients with respect to the proposed introduction of new Workplace Health and Safety legislation in Western Australia.
-Tim also represents employers and individuals, during the investigations and prosecutions arising from workplace injuries and accidents, before the Occupational Safety and Health Tribunal.
+We regularly provides advice on effectively managing workplace disputes in Federal and State jurisdictions, particularly in unfair dismissal, general protections and contractual benefits claims.
+We also represent employers and individuals, during the investigations and prosecutions arising from workplace injuries and accidents, before the Occupational Safety and Health Tribunal.

-Partner Ashley Crisp has 30 years’ experience advising and representing large corporations and small businesses spanning OH&S and workplace risk issues, claims and litigation.
+Partner Ashley Crisp has more than 30 years’ experience advising and representing large corporations and small businesses spanning OH&S and workplace risk issues, claims and litigation.

 Partner Vidal Hockless has extensive litigation experience, providing services to clients in a wide range of industries in relation to OH&S and workplace risk, with particular emphasis on secondary liability exposure and protection.